Wednesday, January 21, 2026

 [Image 6: Ward J. Roylance, Notes on the Fuller Family, Page 69] Pages 56, 63, 69, detailing the migration of Aaron's sons into New York.

+And all (along with Henry) in the above Whitehall census records.
 And no, the author above does not mention Ruth (Fuller) Francisco - but the census records sure mention Henry her husband.

 Conclusion

-Ultimately, the path to Edward Fuller and the Mayflower is not found in the echo chambers of unverified digital trees, but by looking at the specific family of brothers standing next to Henry and Ruth in Whitehall.
+Ultimately, the path to Edward Fuller and the Mayflower is not found in the echo chambers of unverified digital family trees, but by looking at the specific family of brothers standing next to Henry and Ruth in Whitehall.

 We know that Paige is a descendant of Henry Francisco and Ruth Fuller.
 I believe, based on this geographical evidence, and her apparent ancestry from Henry's wife, Ruth, that Paige Dunham is also more than likely a descendant of Mayflower passenger Edward Fuller.